a-gondolkodas-orome/durer-jatekok/README.md

 BoardClient: a React component with `board`, `ctx` `events` and `moves` props which calls `events.endTurn`, typically following a click from the user.
-Typically the user clicks, new state is calculated within the BoardClient component and then as a final step `events.endTurn` is called with a `{ nextBoard, isGameEnd }` object (see more details in section "Game end, determining winner")
+Typically the user clicks, new state is calculated within the BoardClient component and then as a final step `events.endTurn` is called possibly followed by `events.endGame()`

 Concept: `board` holds the state necessary to know the game state, specific to each game, that the next player needs to know.
 Common state, managed by the framework is stored in ctx such as playerIdx.
 Additional state variables may be created within the `BoardClient` component